-If at any time during your appointment you feel the need to raise confidential concerns, for example where it is necessary to identify an individual within the University, you may submit a separate confidential report (either by letter or email) to the Pro-Vice-Chancellor (Curriculum, a) Assessment Regulations

-Teaching and Learning) e.penn@ucb.ac.uk.
-Section 11 of the Code of Practice details the steps you can take as external examiner if you feel a concern has not been fully addressed by the University.
+If at any time during your appointment you feel the need to raise confidential concerns, for example where it is necessary to identify an individual within the University, you may submit a separate confidential report (either by letter or email) to the Pro-Vice-Chancellor (Curriculum, Teaching and Learning)) e.penn@ucb.ac.uk.
+Section 11 of the Code of Practice details the steps you can take as External Examiner if you feel a concern has not been fully addressed by the University.